aZerato/Crafty-Bomber/README.md

 - Bomber game made with CraftyJS v0.5.4 (it's an Old project)

-- Basics usages of elements / events / scenes in crafty (game code in 'scr' folder)
+- Basics usages of elements / events / scenes in crafty (game code in 'src' folder)

 Game Features
 -------------